EmmaSwan0729/Yelp-data-engineering/README.md

 ## How to Run

 ### Production
-Trigger `PL_Master` in Microsoft Fabric.
+Trigger `PL_Master` (the master orchestration pipeline) in Microsoft Fabric.
 The pipeline orchestrates the full Bronze → Silver → DQ → Gold → Monitoring flow automatically, including DQ gate control and failure handling.

 ### Manual / Debug
 Individual stages can be triggered via their dedicated notebooks: